-The downsized GM B-bodies rocketed to best-selling status with their more sensible size, and even though assembly quality was inconsistent, the basic components are tried and true and cheap to fix.
+The downsized GM B-bodies rocketed to best-selling status with their more sensible size.
+Assembly quality was ’70s scattershot, but those that have survived have basic components that are tried and true and cheap to fix.
 So that means red ones like this still make fine daily drivers.

 1980: Chevrolet Citation

 We all know the Citation‘s sad story of pestilent unreliability, and that’s why it is increasingly poignant to find the few that remain.
 This wire-wheeled Club Coupe beckons with its jaunty curved beltline and wire wheel covers…

 …while this rattle-canned hatchback strikes a different tone.
 “More looks than a red-headed stepchild.”

 No door panel, but it still has the armrest.
 Makes us want it even more.